Probiotics may help with mental health, says new study

 Colzato said “Even if preliminary, these results provide the first evidence that the intake of probiotics may help reduce negative thoughts associated with sad mood.
 As such, our findings shed an interesting new light on the potential of probiotics to serve as adjuvant or preventive therapy for depression.”

-This study is a small but positive beginning to trying to find alternative ways of beating depression.
-It is also thought provoking and does raise some questions about the cause of depression in the first place.
+This study is a small but positive beginning to trying to find alternative ways of supporting health in those with depression.
+It is also thought-provoking and does raise some questions about the cause of depression in the first place.
 Of course as with all illnesses, there are usually several combined causes.
 Depression is thought to be caused mainly by emotive issues such as abuse, shock, conflict, bereavement, prolonged stress, yet it’s often treated by medication only.
 Other factors which are thought to increase the likelihood of depression are certain medications, as well as a genetic family predisposition to depression.

 It is likely that we cannot control emotive issues and can only really learn to manage them, and these will always be part of our lives and have a deep effect on us - including possibly triggering depression.
 However this study raises the question whether it is indeed possible that the state of our gut bacteria may in fact predispose us to depression.... watch this space.